msvrtan/msvrtan.github.io/_posts/2015-03-01-change-cpu-frequency-scaling-options-from-cli.markdown

 permalink: /blog/2015/03/change-cpu-frequency-scaling-options-from-cli/
 ---

-Until some time ago I used to modify CPU scaling or frequency using GUI but decided to speed it up via CLI.
-To have it done on Ubuntu based maschines you'll need:
+Until some time ago I used to modify CPU governor or frequency using GUI but decided to speed it up using command line.
+To have it done on Ubuntu based maschines you'll need to install 'linux-tools-common':

   sudo apt-get install linux-tools-common